ImperfectHuman/rule-based-system/README.md

 it to be updated by an `Action`, as this could lead to a chaotic system.
 Using the state and `action.canExecute(state)` is likely simpler to understand and maintain for most purposes.

+### ActionLibrary

+In order to process a `Rule` the `Action` needs to be loaded.
+The `ActionLibrary` you pass to the `orchestrator` performs this loading, and provides `Action` classes as required.

+`ActionLibrary` has the following methods:

+* `addAction(id, actionClass)` - Adds an `Action`, associating it with the given identifier to allow it to be referenced from a `Rule`.
+* `async addActionsFromDir(dirPath)` - Adds all `.js` files from the directory at `dirPath`, loading the exported class as an `Action` with an identifier based on the file name.
+A file `myAction.js` would have the identifier `myAction`.
+* `getAction(id)` - a function that accepts an action identifier and returns the class implementing that action.
+If an `Action` is requested that cannot be loaded this MUST either throw an error (which will halt processing) or provide a substitute `Action` to be used instead.

 ### orchestrator